faranalytics/data_science_project/INTRODUCTION.md

 pip install cookiecutter
 ```

-### Use the Cookiecutter to create a Data Science Project from the template repository.
+### Use the Cookiecutter to create a Data Science Project from the cookiecutter branch.
 ```bash
 cookiecutter https://github.com/faranalytics/data_science_project.git --checkout cookiecutter
 ```